uob-mu3e/daq_wiki/April 12, 2021 - Integration run preparation.md

     * Lapse correction, divide by 5 (Marius)
     * Sorter (Nik)
 * Switching board firmware status (Marius)
+   *Lab readout is working, Marius implemented new bank formats, merger is being debugged*
 * Farm firmware status (Marius)
+    *see above*
 * Reduced size test systems (Alex, Nik)
 * Histogramming on FEB (Pixel TS: Martin)
 * FEB-sc with waitrequest (Martin)
+   *Being simulated*

 ## Software status and to dos
+* OpenSuse Leap 15.2 is recommended for all new installations
 * SQL run database: Who wants to take over?
 * Analyzer status [manalyzer](manalyzer Mu3e)
 * what analysis should run?